 An implant-supported bridge gets all its support from the implant itself, as opposed to from surrounding teeth.
 Bridges normally are installed using a framework which must be supported by teeth on either side, so if there's a gap on one side, a conventional bridge could not be used.

 The point of performing a sinus lift is to increase the bone mass in the area of the premolars and molar teeth.
 This makes it easier to install a dental implant, because there is more bone to use when installing the implant.

-This procedure uses transplanted bone to augment or repair the bone mass in a specific area of the jaw, often times preceding the installation of a dental implant.
+Bone grafting uses the transplanted bone to augment or repair the bone mass in a specific area of the jaw, oftentimes preceding the installation of a dental implant.
 As the natural bone grows, it absorbs the grafted material, and this results in entirely new bone being generated.

-If you've been told that you may need a dental dental implant, you should contact us to arrange for a consultation today.
-Our highly qualified dental experts at ZircTeeth can guide you through the process and prepare you for every step in the procedure, to ensure eventual success.
+If you've been told that you may need a dental implant, you should contact us to arrange for a consultation today.
+Our highly qualified dental experts at Zircteeth can guide you through the process and prepare you for every step in the procedure, to ensure eventual success.